Map Filter Collapse

 Latest Weather and Haze Situation

-The northern ASEAN region remained dry overnight.
-From the overnight satellite pass, few hotspots were detected in Lao PDR and Viet Nam.
-Based on the latest satellite imagery, moderate to dense haze was observed to envelop over large parts of Myanmar, northern and eastern Thailand, as well as northern and southern Lao PDR.
-Many air quality stations in the northern and eastern parts of the Mekong sub-region reported Unhealthy levels, with a few stations reporting Very Unhealthy levels.
-Low visibility was reported by ground observations in the northern parts of the sub-region.
-The full extent of the hotspot and smoke haze situation over the northwestern and southeastern parts of the Mekong sub-region cannot be determined due to cloud cover.
+The Mekong sub-region remained dry today, except for showers observed over the southeastern parts of the sub-region.
+Clusters of widespread hotspots were observed in Lao PDR, while isolated to scattered hotspots were detected elsewhere in the Mekong sub-region.
+Moderate to dense transboundary smoke haze was observed to emanate from hotspot clusters and drift eastwards from eastern Myanmar into northern Thailand and northern Lao PDR, from northern Thailand into northern Lao PDR and from northern and southern Lao PDR into Viet Nam.
+Moderate smoke plumes were observed emanating from isolated hotspots over large parts of Myanmar, western Thailand, northern and western Cambodia, as well as central Viet Nam.
+Many air quality stations in the northern and eastern parts of the Mekong sub-region reported Unhealthy levels, with some stations reporting Very Unhealthy levels.
+The full extent of the hotspot and smoke haze situation over the northern and southeastern parts of the Mekong sub-region cannot be determined due to cloud cover.

 Weather and Haze Outlook